MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/manage-blogs.md

 Learn how to manage blog comments and blog posts both within Portalsand from the portal content editor.

-## Manage blogs in QWE Portals
+## Manage blogs in Dynamics 365 Portals

-Users can manage Blog records under the **Portals** tab after your portal customizations have been imported into your Common Data Service organization.
+Users can manage Blog records under the **Portals** tab after your portal customizations have been imported into your Common Data Service environment.

 ## Manage blogs from the portal content editor

 Portal users who have blog author permissions can edit or delete blogs by using the portal inline editing interface.
 If your portal contact has been assigned the necessary permissions, the inline editing interface will appear automatically when you sign in to the portal.
-Note that although a blog can be edited or deleted through the portal content editing interface, it must be created and initially configured in QWE Portals.
+Note that although a blog can be edited or deleted through the portal content editing interface, it must be created and initially configured in Dynamics 365 Portals.

 To edit a blog, go to the blog's home page, and then select **Edit** on the edit toolbar.